RealFascinated/simple-links/README.md

 ## Todo

-- [ ] Figure out how to get the config in the build step less hacky
+- [ ] Figure out how to get the config in the build step less hacky.
+Currently it just builds the server on boot to get around it not being the user provided config, which is not ideal.